Motlow State Community College

 What's the difference between MSCC Online (D2L) and TN eCampus?

-TN eCampus (Regents Online Degree Program) are classes offered online from the Tennessee Board of Regents through Motlow College.
+TN eCampus (formerly known as Regents Online Degree Program) are classes offered online from the Tennessee Board of Regents through Motlow College.
 They cost more than normal Motlow courses and are identified by having a section number of R50 or greater.
 Motlow also offers online courses.
-Both of these use D2L as the means to access your online course, they use different Usernames and PIN's for access.
+Both of these use D2L as the means to access your online course, they use different usernames and PIN's for access.

 I'm confused about PIN's and Passwords, What's the difference?